Family Law Attorney in Fort Myers

 If you and your spouse cannot come to an agreement in mediation, you’ll need to go to court.
 A judge will be the one to decide the outcome of your divorce.

-Typically, alimony is only temporary.
-The court could grant alimony to one spouse in the divorce, and the money would be used to help the spouse get back on their feet.
+Alimony, or spousal maintenance, is payment from the higher-earning spouse to the lower-earning spouse to help the other party get back on their feet after a divorce.
 For example, one spouse may have quit their job to take care of the household.
 While that spouse tries to build new skills or find a new job, alimony helps support them.
+Typically, alimony is only temporary.

 What You Should Know About Child Custody in Fort Myers